Byte-Bash-Blitz/.github/profile/README.md

   3. Anyone Appointed by Enterprise or Community to Admistration <br />
   4. Current IT Operations Organizer of Byte-Bash-Blitz👊 <br />
 </details>
-- Teams are ways to manage groups of people in Organization.
-- Teams can have permissions, but it's for individual repository or project.